felix-berg/fbg/README.md

 void Window::background(uint8_t brightness);

-void Window::attach(Shapes & ... ss);  // Attach any number of shapes to this Window. void Window::detach(Shape & s)         // Detach shape from window.
+void Window::attach(Shapes & ... ss);  // Attach any number of shapes to this Window. void Window::detach(Shape & s);        // Detach shape from window.

 void Window::update();                 // Render the currently attached shapes to the window